 What happens when you don’t win the war against disease?
 It’s not something that we want to think about when it comes to those we love, but it is a real issue that many have to face.

 This post is incredibly personal to me, and one that is pretty difficult for me to write.
-If you’ve been following me for awhile, you have no doubt seen the posts that I have written about my Mom and her 4 year battle with cancer.
-Just a few short months ago, I was posting with good news that her tumors were shrinking.
-The natural route we were taking was working and we were winning the war.
+If you’ve been following me for a while, you have no doubt seen the posts that I have written about my Mom and her 4 year battle with cancer.
+Just a few short months ago, I was posting with the good news that her tumors were shrinking.
+The natural route we were taking was working and we were winning the war against disease.

-But something else happened that was unexpected to my family and I. After hearing that the tumors were shrinking, my Mom went back to eating a diet filled with fast food, soft drinks and junk foods.
-She would still take some supplements, but refused to do anything to help her body rid itself of the toxins that were being released from her fat cells and her organs.
+But something else happened that was unexpected to my family and me.
+After hearing that the tumors were shrinking, my Mom went back to eating a diet filled with fast food, soft drinks, and junk foods.
+She would still take some supplements but refused to do anything to help her body rid itself of the toxins that were being released from her fat cells and her organs.
 Those toxins had little chance to be removed from her body.
 And more were being added daily, so they formed new tumors in her liver and stomach.
-On August 7, she lost the war and the cancer won, and we lost a mother, wife, sister, aunt and friend.
+On August 7, she lost the war and the cancer won, and we lost a mother, wife, sister, aunt, and friend.

 My Mom was my best friend and was an incredibly gentle and loving woman.
 Her main gift in life was caring for others.
 And many of the friends of my brother and sister and I called her Mom.
 She always sent little cards to those that she cared about, for any and every occasion.
 But she never just signed her name.
 She took the time and wrote out a note.
 She let people know that they were important…but often was so focused on taking care of her family and friends that she didn’t really take care of herself.

 Lessons to learn